Ayutthaya Kingdom: Nobility and Buddhism

 The 150 years of prosperity brought significant fortunes to the Ayutthaya elite.
 The Ayutthaya elite created theatre tropes and held elaborate celebrations, funeral ceremonies, and were awarded royal titles, all of which was previously privilege only to royalty.

-Kings and nobles now contested with one another for control of the decreasing pool of labor.
-Repeated Ayutthaya laws on improving the controls of labor highlighted the increasing failures of the elite to control the people.
+Kings and nobles now contested with one another for control of the decreasing pool of labour.
+Repeated Ayutthaya laws on improving the controls of labour highlighted the increasing failures of the elite to control the people.

 The turmoil which resulted from increasing wealth resulted in the Ayutthaya nobility turning towards the reformation of Buddhism as a new source of societal order.
-This was symbolized with the reign of King Borommakot (1733-1758), who was championed as a pious king for having all the characteristics of a virtuous and pious Bodhisattva: building and restoring new temples and dramatically transforming the Ayutthaya skyline during his reign.
-In 1753, following the request made by a delegation of Sri Lankan monks who traveled to Ayutthaya, Borommakot sent two Siamese monks to reform Theravada Buddhism in Sri Lanka.
+This was symbolized with the reign of King Borommakot (1733–1758), who was championed as a pious king for having all the characteristics of a virtuous and pious Bodhisattva: building and restoring new temples and dramatically transforming the Ayutthaya skyline during his reign.
+In 1753, following the request made by a delegation of Sri Lankan monks who travelled to Ayutthaya, Borommakot sent two Siamese monks to reform Theravada Buddhism in Sri Lanka.

 It will however take until the early Rattanakosin period for the surviving Ayutthaya nobility (under the future King Rama I of the Rattanakosin Kingdom) to successfully reform Buddhism in their image and form a near unbroken bond between the Siamese monarchy and Buddhism lasting until the present in modern Thailand.

 Military and political situation to 1759

-In the period between 1600 and 1759, there were smaller-scale wars, in the absence of major wars.
+In the period between 1600 and 1759, the scale of war subsided compared to the preceding era of warfare.
 Narai tried (and failed) to capture Chiang Mai in the 1650s and 1660s.
 Ayutthaya fought with the Nguyễn Lords (Vietnamese rulers of south Vietnam) for control of Cambodia starting around 1715.
-On the contrary, however, the Ayutthaya Kingdom and the Restored Taungoo dynasty traded an embassy with each other in the 17th century and overall generally engaged in harmonious relations.
+In contrast, the Ayutthaya Kingdom and the Restored Taungoo Burma overall generally engaged in harmonious relations with each other and traded an embassy with each other in the 17th century.